-Rhino in Second Life Authored by: Ĝan Ŭesli Starling (SL resident Aplonis Ember) Last Update: 2009-03-14 Sculpties direct from Rhino 4?
+Rhino in Second Life.
+Authored by: Ĝan Ŭesli Starling (SL resident Aplonis Ember) Last Update: 2009-03-14 Sculpties direct from Rhino 4?

 Update: For the impatient, see this alternative tutorial for a crash course to using Blender to make sculpties.
 This tutorial describes one way to make sculpt textures from a mesh for use as "sculpties" in Second Life using Blender 2.43.
 If you have never used Blender before, consider looking at the many starting tutorials on the Web to familiarise yourself before diving into this.
 The method described here has been pieced together from discussions on the Second Life wiki and by trial and error.
 Step 1.
 Step 2.
 Explanation: The UV mapping for a sculpt texture must be a regular grid and must fill the entire texture exactly from edge to edge.
 Step 3.
 Explanation: The seams tell Blender how your mesh should be sliced up and "unrolled", as we will see later when the UV mapping is created by unwrapping the mesh.
 Step 4.
 Step 5.
 Step 6.
 Step 7.